 In 2004, a young woodcutter was felling a tree in the dense Kardo jungle in the holy month of Shravan.
-Much to his amazement though, the tree did not fall down in the spot where it should have but instead changed direction and fell down a few kilometers away.
+Much to his amazement though, the tree did not fall down in the spot where it should have but instead changed direction and fell down a few kilometres away.
 The woodcutter was puzzled by this and searched between the tall grass and found a stone appearing above the surface.
 He understood immediately that there was presence of divine energy in this location and quickly ran to the priest of the local temple and told him what happened.
 The priest along with some others cleared a bit of the area and saw a natural stone formation with a snake marking.
 Their curiosity was piqued and soon the area was cleared.

 They were stunned into silence when the natural stone formation was a huge Shiva Linga along another stone engraving of Parvathi Devi and Lord Karthikeya to its right, Lord Ganesha was to the left of the Linga with His trunk turning leftwards, Ganga was flowing at the base of the Linga and Nandi was lying under the earth with a very slight portion of it above the surface.
 On closer inspection, they found clear markings of Lord Shiva in standing posture wearing Rudraksha mala, Vasuki Naga at the top of His head and Bilva leaf at the head on the left side.
 The priests and elders of the village remembered the Nava Khand ke Satrahwa Adhyaya (17th chapter of the Ninth Khand) of the Rudra Khand of Shiva Purana which states that Lord Shiva will manifest His fiery form in a place called Lingalaya that will be then called as Arunachal.